dhanak/InlineDispatch.jl/README.md

 # InlineDispatch.jl

-A simple module to perform dispatch on a value of an expression using the `@dispatch` macro.
+A simple module to perform dispatch on the value of an expression using the `@dispatch` macro.

 ```julia